jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 Before creating the CAD for the battery case,  I created a model of the hexapod's chassis to ensure that the battery holder I designed later would fit correctly onto the hexapod.
 During the modeling of the hexapod's chassis, I also decided on the points of attatchent for the battery case, choosing them to be as far apart as possible to ensure stability.
 I also modeled the position of the button, as my planned battery case would have covered the original mechansim and I planned to design a new part to push it.

 <img src="Photos/Milestone_2_Robot_Chassis_Geo_Annotated.png"/>
+Above: Sketch of hexapod chassis geometry

+Because the power button of the hexapod was going to be covered by the baseplate of the battery case, I designed a mechanism to extend the button, allowing the power switch to be pressed from a point above the baseplate of the battery case.
+I created a long rod

 # First Milestone